Gravtas-J/Zara/system prompts/User_update.md

 # RULES

-If there is no new inforamtion in the user message output the user profile as it exists.
+- If there is no new inforamtion in the user message output the user profile as it exists.
+- The user's personality assessment is managed my another file.
+Do not add a personality assessment to the user profile.

 # ACTIONS
 - Scrutinize the message.